Epiksha/boilerplate-react/README.md

 ## Scripts

+`npm start`: Builds a dev environment using [Webpack Dev Server](https://github.com/webpack/webpack-dev-server "Webpack Dev Server").

+`npm test`: Tests your files using [Jest](https://jestjs.io/ "Jest") and [Enzyme](https://www.npmjs.com/package/enzyme "Enzyme").

 `npm run setup`: Installs the app (alternatively just use `npm install`).

-`npm start`: Builds a dev environment.

-`build`: Builds using the production configuration, outputting your files to a dynamically generated `dist` folder.
+`npm run build`: Builds using the production configuration, outputting your files to a dynamically generated `dist` folder.

-`test`: Tests your files using [Jest](https://jestjs.io/ "Jest") and [Enzyme](https://www.npmjs.com/package/enzyme "Enzyme").
+`npm run build:dev`: Builds using the development configuration, without using Webpack Dev Server.

 Additionally, Jest provides an option for unit and integration testing.
 The scripts have been included as follows: